Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 • Know how to find mutual language with every person;

-• Politeness is the basis of success in any sphere of human life;
+• Politeness is the basis of success in any area of human life;

-1. Establishing contact is associated with ethical and kind treatment of others.
-The main word in this case should be “hello”, “greeting”, “good afternoon / morning / evening”.
-To attract attention, the use of phrases is allowed: “let me turn”, “sorry”, etc.
+1. Establishing rapport is associated with treating others ethically and kindly.
+The main word in this case should be “hello”, “greetings”, “good afternoon/morning/evening”.
+To attract attention, it is allowed to use phrases: “let me address you,” “excuse me,” etc.

-2. Appeal to the opponent.
-It is now considered more appropriate to address by name and patronymic, the position held.
-It is not allowed to point to personal characteristics communicant - his gender, age, faith, etc.;
+2. Addressing your opponent.
+It is now considered more appropriate to address people by name and patronymic, position held.
+It is not allowed to indicate personal characteristics the communicator – his gender, age, faith and others;

 3. Completion of the contact should leave a positive impression of the narrator.
-It is considered important not only to politely say goodbye, but also to leave words of gratitude, a warm atmosphere further cooperation or dialogue.
+It is considered important not only to politely say goodbye, but also to leave words of gratitude and a warm atmosphere further cooperation or dialogue.

 7.2.
 Speech etiquette formulas

-Any act of communication has a beginning, main part and final.
-If the addressee is unfamiliar to the subject of speech, then communication begins with an acquaintance.
-In this case, it can occur directly and indirectly.
+Any act of communication has a beginning, a main part and a final part.
+If the addressee is unfamiliar to the subject of speech, then communication begins with acquaintance.
+Moreover, it can occur directly or indirectly.
 According to the rules good manners It is not customary to enter into a conversation with a stranger and introduce yourself.
 However, there are times when this needs to be done.
 Etiquette prescribes the following formulas:

 Let me get to know you.